-"Waterboarding is how we baptise terrorists" declared Sarah Palin, the former Republican Vice Presidential candidate, in a speech to the National Rifle Association's Stand and Fight rally in April this year.
+"Waterboarding is how we baptise terrorists" declared Sarah Palin, the former Republican Vice Presidential candidate, in a speech to the National Rifle Association's Stand and Fight rally in April 2014.

-With the publishing of the US Senate committee's 6,700-page dossier on the CIA's use of "enhanced interrogation" techniques and now the UK government facing serious questions about its own involvement in these activities, it is important to think through a Christian response to the use of torture in interrogation.
+With the publishing of the US Senate committee's 6,700-page dossier on the CIA's use of "enhanced interrogation" techniques, it is important to think through a Christian response to the use of torture in interrogation.